$ \mu-\tau $ Reflection Symmetry and Its Explicit Breaking for Leptogenesis in a Minimal Seesaw Model

 \section{Abstract}

 { The minimal seesaw framework, embroiling the Dirac neutrino mass matrix $ M_D $ and the Majorana neutrino mass matrix $ M_R $, is quite successful to explain the current global-fit results of neutrino oscillation data.
-In this context, we consider most predictive forms of $ M_D $ and $ M_R $ with two simple parameters.
+In this context, we consider most predictive forms of $ M_D $ and $ M_R $ with two simple parameters, respectively.
 Considering these matrices, we obtain the low energy neutrino mass matrix under type-I seesaw formalism which obeys $ \mu-\tau $ reflection symmetry and predicts $ \theta_{23} = \pi/4$ and $ \delta = \pm \pi/2 $.
 In the given set-up, we also evaluate the Baryon Asymmetry of the Universe (BAU) through successful leptogenesis and find that perturbation of $ \mathcal{O}(10^{-2}) $ leads to the observed BAU and breaks exactness of the symmetry.
-Moreover, we also perform various correlation studies among different parameters in the framework of broken symmetry.
-Finally, we add a remark that the concerned model is consistent with the current global-fit data only for the normal mass ordering. }
+Moreover, we also perform various correlation studies among different parameters in the framework of broken symmetry. }